Welcome to Oktoberfest in Munich

 Nice rooms, fitness centre and good guest reviews

-Since Munich is one of the most visited German destinations, there’s really a wide range of hotels to choose from.
+Since Munich is one of the most visited German destinations, many hotels exist.

-For the Oktoberfest, almost all hotel rooms will be gone very early in Munich, and the best thing you can do is to secure a room well in advance.
+For the Oktoberfest, almost all hotel rooms will be gone very early in Munich, and the best thing you can do is secure a space well in advance.